vladokubalek/NZWHFormAutofill/README.md

 6. Good luck & Have fun

-Please note there is no guarantee that form for your country will be the same as for the tested country.
+Please remember there is no guarantee that form for your country will be the same as for the tested country.